Best Lego Star Wars Sets in 2022

 Featured in Star Wars: The Force Awakens

 This set includes 5 minifigures: Finn, Maz Kanata, Kylo Ren and 2 First Order Stormtroopers as well as a variety of weapons and added costume accessories.

 - Weight1.63 pounds

 If you’re feeling brazen and heroic, perhaps you’d like to create this model that sets the scene for the rescuing of one of Star War’s most beloved characters; Han Solo.
 Battle Boba Fett, the infamous bounty hunter, and rescue Han from the deadly Carbon-Freezing Chamber.
-Featuring a control centre, freeze bed with freeze function, a staircase and a moving elevator – this Lego set will captivate you with its attention to detail and intriguing story-line.
+Featuring a control center, freeze bed with freeze function, a staircase, and a moving elevator – this Lego set will captivate you with its attention to detail and intriguing story-line.

 If you’re looking for a more affordable kit that you can fill just a few hours of time with as you connect the pieces, then this is one of your possible options.
 While this model is simpler in design and functionality, like most Lego sets, it’s compatible with all LEGO construction pieces for more creative and interactive building.
-Anyhow, if the actual construction set is not of much value to you, the minifigurines should be!
-They’re the true highlight of this set and are what make it good value for money.
+Anyhow, if the actual construction set is not of much value to you, the mini figurines should be!
+They’re the true highlight of this set and are what make it a good value for money.